PrestaShop/prestashop.github.io/news/_posts/2020-10-26-how-to-write-a-new-ui-test.md

   // Expected result
   // Verify that the current page is orders by checking the title const pageTitle = await ordersPage.getPageTitle(page);
-  await expect(pageTitle).to.contains(ordersPage.pageTitle); //we compare with the value stored in the page object });
+  await expect(pageTitle).to.contains(ordersPage.pageTitle); // We compare with the value stored in the page object });

 it('should reset all filters', async function () {